folio-org/folio-install/alternative-install/docker-compose/README.md

         * this file is used to configure docker-compose.yml file
     2. config/*.env files
         * These files are used to set recurring variables within containers
 2. Variable definition

-  This is still a work in progress....
+    This is still a work in progress.
 The environmental variables still need to be cleaned up.
 Duplicate variables are currently required.

     1. .env file

             # OKAPI Version Release Tag
             OKAPI_TAG=v2.18.0